alexrop/cnn_dog_breed_classifier/README.md

 # File Descriptions <a name="files"></a>

-The following is the distribution of the most important files
+The following is the distribution of the files inside this repo.

 ```
 cnn_dog_breed_classifier